Upgrade to HTTPS or risk your website search engine results position (SERP)

 From July 2018, Google Chrome will detect all website with normal http as “Not Secure”“.
 Visitors to the website will see as “Not Secure” and may not risk to enter to a “Not Secure” Website.
 This information is extracted from Google Security Blog,

-As a result, website without secure https will start to lose its website search engine ranking.
+As a result, website without secure https will start to lose its website search engine ranking or Search Engine Optimization SEO score.

 Basically speaking, the reason for Google’s push towards HTTPS is website security.
 Earlier this year, Google sent out notifications that secure-data must be secured.
 This includes, but is not limited to sites that collect customer data such as credit-card information and even personal information.